 It's important to add that there is no basis at all for the popular idea that cohabitation can serve as an effective testing ground for marriage.
 As a matter of fact, living together increases a couple's chances of divorce in later marriages.
 As one group of scholars put it, "The expectation of a positive relationship between cohabitation and marital stability … has been shattered in recent years by studies conducted in several western countries, including Canada, Sweden, New Zealand, and the United States."

 We could go on citing statistics in support of our perspective, but we realize that this kind of information won't help you much if your cynicism about marriage is based primarily on "sour" personal experience.
 In that case, there's no substitute for a good heart-to-heart talk with a caring professional who not only knows the psychological and sociological facts, but who will also listen to your concerns with compassion and understanding.
-If you'd like to discuss your feelings or your family history with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling Department at your convenience.
-You can reach our counselors at this number.
+If you'd like to discuss your feelings or your family history, we invite you to call Focus on the Family's Counseling department.